University of St. Thomas School of Law—Minneapolis

 The University of St. Thomas School of Law offers an innovative curriculum that emphasizes professional formation and the education of the whole person.
 We strive to help each student develop the professional and ethical values that are vital to long-term success in the legal profession, enabling them to become lawyers who lead their communities by serving them.

-St. Thomas Law’s practicum courses, legal clinics and externships provide opportunities for students to learn through experiences, build their resume and develop professional relationships.
-The school was ranked second in the nation for practical training in 2020 by National Jurist.
+St. Thomas Law’s practicum courses, legal clinics, and externships provide opportunities for students to learn through experiences, build their resume, and develop professional relationships.
+The school was ranked third in the nation for practical training in 2025 by National Jurist.

-St. Thomas Law’s distinctive, nationally recognized Mentor Externship Program matches each student with an experienced lawyer or judge for each year of law school.
-In addition to introducing students to a variety of lawyering tasks and helping them develop a professional network, mentors prepare students to face the intellectual, ethical and moral challenges of professional life.
+St. Thomas Law’s distinctive, nationally recognized Mentor Externship Program pairs each student with an experienced lawyer or judge in a practice areas aligned to the curriculum or area of interest for each year of law school.
+In addition to introducing students to a variety of lawyering tasks and helping them develop a professional network, mentors prepare students to face the intellectual, ethical, and moral challenges of professional life.

-JD students also may pursue one of three other joint-degree programs in the fields of Business Administration (JD/MBA), Social Work (JD/MSW) and Catholic Studies (JD/MA).
+JD students also may pursue one of three joint-degree programs in the fields of Business Administration (JD/MBA), Social Work (JD/MSW), and Catholic Studies (JD/MA).

 Special Programs

-At the University of St. Thomas Interprofessional Center for Counseling and Legal Services (IPC), our students work alongside their professors to provide representation and assistance to the underserved populations of the Twin Cities and beyond.
-Law students work side-by-side with students from graduate programs in social work and professional psychology.
+The University of St. Thomas School of Law offers 10 legal clinics.
+Students work alongside their professors to provide representation and assistance to the underserved populations of the Twin Cities and beyond.
+Four of the clinics (Criminal and Juvenile Defense, Immigration Law Practice Group, Community Justice Project and Special Education) are part of the Interprofessional Center for Counseling and Legal Services (IPC).
+The center takes a holistic approach to serving clients in that, under the guidance of faculty, students from the disciplines of law, social work and psychology work collaboratively to help clients in need.
 The IPC is among the first clinical programs in the country to forge an equal partnership among the three disciplines.
 It is housed in a 16,000-square-foot facility adjacent to the St. Thomas School of Law in downtown Minneapolis.
-The IPC offers 14 clinics:
+St. Thomas Law's 10 clinics:

 - Community Justice Project